-We visualize the mapping $g : \mathbf{m} \mapsto \mathbf{p}$ in Fig. 7b in a similar manner as in Fig. 7a.
+We visualize the mapping $g: \mathbf{m} \mapsto \mathbf{p}$ in Fig. 7b in a similar manner as in Fig. 7a.
 The most important feature of the mapping is that the (same size) squares in response space are stretched into larger regions in composition space by g as the MOFs adsorb more gas.
 As a consequence, the inverse problem will be ill-conditioned when the pores of the MOF are nearly saturated with gas; small errors in the measured masses will be stretched into large errors in composition space.
 Fig 8a illustrates this consequence more clearly.

-- □ depending on the direction of $\delta \mathbf{m}$ , could have a much larger component in the direction of $p{CH_4}$ , since the mass of gas adsorbed is less sensitive to changes in $p{CH_4}$ , compared to $p{CO_2}$ .
-Consequently, the condition number $\chi$ in eqn.
-7 has a dominant contribution from the error in the predicted $p{CH_4}$ . - □ tends to increase in magnitude as the partial pressures of the gases increase (together or separately).
+- \square depending on the direction of δ m, could have a much larger component in the direction of p{CH_4} , since the mass of gas adsorbed is less sensitive to changes in p{CH_4} , compared to p{CO_2} .
+Consequently, the condition number χ in eqn.
+7 has a dominant contribution from the error in the predicted p{CH_4} . - ☐ tends to increase in magnitude as the partial pressures of the gases increase (together or separately).
 This is a result of the pores of the MOF saturating with gas, causing adsorption to be less sensitive to charges in partial pressure.

 Gas sensor arrays cope with cross-sensitivity.
 In gas sensing using QCMs or SAWs, only the total mass of gas is adsorbed, which, for cross-sensitive MOFs, has a contribution from each component of the gas phase.
 With an adsorption model, however, we have the luxury of showing the adsorption of each component of the gas.
-Fig. S2 shows the mass of each component, $CH_4$ and $CO_2$ , of the $CH_4/CO_2$ mixture adsorbed in each HKUST-1 and IRMOF-1, as a function of the gas composition, according to IAST.
-Indeed, HKUST-1 and IRMOF-1 are cross-sensitive MOFs; when exposed to a $CH_4/CO_2$ mixture, each appreciably adsorb both components of the gas.
-Therefore, observation of the total mass of gas adsorbed in either HKUST-1 or IRMOF-1 in isolation is insufficient to predict the composition of the $CO_2/CH_4$ mixture because e.g., a measurement of 0.05 g/g could be due to mostly $CO_2$ or mostly $CH_4$ .
+Fig. S2 shows the mass of each component, CH_4 and CO_2 , of the CH_4/CO_2 mixture adsorbed in each HKUST-1 and IRMOF-1, as a function of the gas composition, according to IAST.
+Indeed, HKUST-1 and IRMOF-1 are cross-sensitive MOFs; when exposed to a CH_4/CO_2 mixture, each appreciably adsorb both components of the gas.
+Therefore, observation of the total mass of gas adsorbed in either HKUST-1 or IRMOF-1 in isolation is insufficient to predict the composition of the

-Figure 8: Conditioning of the inverse problem associated with the double-MOF (HKUST-1, IRMOF-1) $CO_2/CH_4$ sensing array. (a) The circles in sensor response space, all of the same radius, are mapped into the same-colored oval shapes in gas composition space by the left inverse, $g(\mathbf{m})$ .
+Figure 8: Conditioning of the inverse problem associated with the double-MOF (HKUST-1, IRMOF-1) ${\rm CO_2/CH_4}$ sensing array. (a) The circles in sensor response space, all of the same radius, are mapped into the same-colored oval shapes in gas composition space by the left inverse, $g(\mathbf{m})$.
 This indicates how measurement errors in sensor response space are stretched into composition space.
-Points outside the gray region in sensor response space are outside the domain of g. (b) The condition number $\chi = \chi(\mathbf{p})$ of the inverse problem associated with the two-MOF sensor array [IRMOF-1, HKUST-1] immersed in a $CO_2/CH_4$ mixture.
+Points outside the gray region in sensor response space are outside the domain of g. (b) The condition number $\chi = \chi(\mathbf{p})$ of the inverse problem associated with the two-MOF sensor array [IRMOF-1, HKUST-1] immersed in a ${\rm CO_2/CH_4}$ mixture.

-The total mass of gas adsorbed in both HKUST-1 and IRMOF-1 together, m, however, is sufficient to arrive at a unique prediction of the gas composition, as Fig. 7b shows.
+CO_2/CH_4 mixture because e.g., a measurement of 0.05 g/g could be due to mostly CO_2 or mostly CH_4 .
+The total mass of gas adsorbed in both HKUST-1 and IRMOF-1 together, \mathbf{m} , however, is sufficient to arrive at a unique prediction of the gas composition, as Fig. 7b shows.
 This underscores the necessity for gas sensor arrays in practical gas sensing applications, where the gas composition has multiple degrees of freedom.
 Sensor arrays allow us to overcome cross-sensitivity of any individual MOF by allowing each MOF to constrain one degree of freedom in the gas phase; collectively, the collection of responses in the MOFs pinpoint the gas composition.